AmirMAAI/Spaceship_Titanic_dataset/README.md

 # File and Data Field Descriptions

-train.csv - Personal records for about two-thirds (~8700) of the passengers, to be used as training data.
-   PassengerId - A unique Id for each passenger.
+train.csv - Personal records for about two-thirds (~8700) of the passengers, to be used as training data.\n PassengerId - A unique Id for each passenger.
 Each Id takes the form gggg_pp where gggg indicates a group the passenger is travelling with and pp is their number           within the group.
 People in a group are often family members, but not always.
    HomePlanet - The planet the passenger departed from, typically their planet of permanent residence.
       CryoSleep - Indicates whether the passenger elected to be put into suspended animation for the duration of the voyage.
 Passengers in cryosleep are confined to